Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Introduction

-\paragraph{Linearizability and its challenges} \emph{Linearizability}~\cite{HW90} is the de facto correctness condition for asynchronous shared memory concurrent implementations of objects defined through sequential specifications.
+\emph{Linearizability}~\cite{HW90} is the de facto correctness condition for asynchronous shared memory concurrent implementations of objects defined through sequential specifications.
 Intuitively, an implementation is linearizable if each operation happens atomically at a single moment of time between its invocation and response.
-Linearizability is so popular in part because of its properties: it never forces the use of locks (it is non-blocking) and allows the design of systems in a modular manner (it is composable)~\cite{HW90, SHP21}.
 Designing linearizable implementations is a simple task due to Herlihy's Universal Construction~\cite{H91}, although the resulting solutions typically do not scale well in practice.
-In contrast, designing linearizable \emph{and} scalable implementations is a challenging task, as it requires the use of fine grained synchronization mechanisms in order to exploit the parallelism in concurrent systems, which typically derives in an large number of scenarios and subtle corner cases that need to be considered in correctness proofs~\cite{HS08,MS04,R13}.
-It is not uncommon to discover bugs in implementations that were thought to be linearizable.
+In contrast, designing linearizable \emph{and} scalable implementations is a challenging task, as it requires {the use of fine-grained locking or the absence of locks at all}, in order to exploit the parallelism in concurrent systems, which typically derives in a large number of scenarios and subtle corner cases that need to be considered in correctness proofs~\cite{HS08,MS04,R13}.

 The importance of linearizability, and more broadly of correct concurrent software, naturally calls for formal verification techniques.
 Over the past years, a variety of techniques for verifying linearizability have been developed, using different approaches and providing different levels of guarantees.
 See for example survey~\cite{DD15}.
 Despite of all efforts, verifying correctness of linearizable implementations remains difficult.
-Model checking is feasible only for small cases (i.e. for a bounded number of processes, and/or invocations to operations), and finding linearization points, simulations, invariants, etcetera, is hard, sometimes requiring a great amount of expertise of the user.
+Model checking is feasible only for small cases (i.e. for a bounded number of processes, and/or invocations to operations), and finding linearization points, simulations and invariants is hard, sometimes {requiring deep understanding of the verified implementation}.
 The problem has been also studied from a theoretical perspective.
 It is known that deciding whether an implementation is linearizable might be EXPSPACE-complete or even undecidable~\cite{BEEH13}, while deciding if a given finite execution is linearizable might be NP-complete~\cite{GK97,P79}.